michael-m-rosenthal/CPPSPICE/README.md

 # occfind2

-I made a second program (not a CLI) that computes solar occultation events.
+I made a second program called occfind2 that computes solar occultation events using a truncated cone.
-It is called occfind2.
+An algorithm description can be found in `occfind2.pdf`.
-The main class is called Occultations2.
+It uses the `spkezr_c` function from cspice to get state vectors.
-It uses the `spkezr_c` function from cspice.
+It also uses the `bodvrd_c` function from cspice to get the maximum radius planetary constant.
 The results from the program are listed below.

 ```